 - Classified cryptographic devices and unencrypted keying material shall be accounted for in the CMCS.
 Encrypted keying material may be handled and tracked similarly if desired.

-- COMSEC equipment users and maintenance technicians shall be appropriately trained, to include certification if required.
+- COMSEC equipment users and maintenance technicians shall be appropriately trained, including certification if required.

 - The DoD shall follow Committee on National Security Systems (CNSS) COMSEC policy documents as issued.